Testing for COVID-19 in Haliburton County

 HHHS - Community Support Services

-The Community Support Services Response Team was activated in early March 2020 to ensure our community needs are met during this time, and continues to operate today.
-While some CSS programs have been suspended, services still available include:
+The Community Support Services Response Team was activated in early March 2020 to ensure our community needs are met during this time, and continues to operate today (as of February 2022).
+While some CSS programs have been paused or have moved online, services still available include:

 - Arranging for frozen Meals on Wheels to be delivered to your home